ChristophRettinger/MA01.OrchestraUserscript/README.md

 ## Elastic MessageData Copier

-`ElasticUserscript.js` enhances the Elastic Observability UI at `https://kb-obs.apps.zeus.wien.at/app/`.
-As soon as the standard "Copy to clipboard" action becomes available, the script adds an adjacent helper button titled "Copy MessageData to clipboard".
-Clicking the helper first triggers the built-in copy functionality and then replaces the clipboard contents with the `MessageData1` field extracted from the copied JSON payload.
-The helper retries clipboard access a few times to account for Elastic's asynchronous updates and logs success or error details to the browser console.

-The helper button mirrors Elastic's original SVG icon, ensuring visual consistency while inserting an extra 20 px gap between both buttons so the new action is easier to spot.
-After the clipboard update succeeds, a toast notification adapted from the Orchestra script confirms that the `MessageData1` field has been copied.
-To cope with Elastic's in-place navigation, the helper automatically re-attaches itself when the detail drawer refreshes so the additional action stays available for every record you inspect.
+`ElasticUserscript.js` enhances the Elastic Observability UI at `https://kb-obs.apps.zeus.wien.at/app/` with a floating overlay similar to the Orchestra helper panel.
+Open a detail drawer and the overlay (top right) exposes a grouped split button for MessageData actions:

+* Default action: **Format XML + copy** – triggers Elastic's native copy, extracts `MessageData1`, formats it with indentation, and replaces the clipboard content.
+* Dropdown option: **Copy raw MessageData** – same workflow but leaves the XML untouched.

+The overlay keeps a very high z-index so it remains visible above Elastic modals and auto-disables when the page has no visible copy button.
+Feedback toasts mirror the Orchestra styling to confirm each copy.